OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 Before adding this Step, let's take a moment to observe that this Step Template is maintained by the team at Octopus.
 Octopus provides a large selection of the most popular Step Templates out of the box.
 For example, there are similar steps here for deploying packages to NGINX, Azure and AWS.

 In addition to the built-in step templates, Octopus also maintains a community Step Template Library.
 Many Octopus users and partners have shared their own Step Templates.
-For example, perhaps you want to deploy an AWS Lambda Function, or you'd like to use Chocolatey to ensure some dependency was installed on the Deployment Target, well, someone's already scripted those tasks out and shared them with the community.
-You can explore all community step templates, including the source code, at [Library dot Octopus dot com](https://library.octopus.com/listing).
+For example, perhaps you want to deploy an AWS Lambda Function, or you'd like to use Chocolatey to ensure some dependency was installed on the Deployment Target, well, someone's already scripted those tasks and shared a Template with the community.
+You can explore all community Step Templates, including the source code, at [Library dot Octopus dot com](https://library.octopus.com/listing).

 [Fade to Library.Octopus.com]